YingLiu4203/old-dev-blog/_posts/2017-11-15-rxjs-notes.md

 4. Multi-value, asynchronous: the typical solution is an `EventEmitter`.
 Use `Rx.Observalbe.fromEvent()` to wrap it.
 RxJS uses push-based notifications.

 An observer is registered to an observable.
 An observer has three methods: `next()`, `error()`, and `complete()`.

+## 2 Operators
+RxJS avoids premature allocation of data in two ways: using of a lazy subscription and, by default, pushing data as soon as the event is emitted without holding it in memory.